 Day 2: Tour of Nuuk and then the voyage begins

-The northernmost capital in the world, Nuuk was founded in 1728 by the Norwegian missionary Hans Egede, and has more than 17,000 inhabitants.
+The northernmost capital in the world, Nuuk was founded in 1728 by the Norwegian missionary, Hans Egede, and has more than 17,000 inhabitants.
 The centre of Greenland lies at the mouth of its very own fjord system, on the mid-west coast of Greenland.
 The fjord system is the second largest in the world and is one of the country’s main drawcards.

-On an introductory tour, discover Nuuk’s contrasting architecture from beautiful old buildings to colourful houses – one of Nuuk’s trademarks, with the brightly-coloured houses providing a stark to the rocks or white winter snow.
+On an introductory tour, discover Nuuk’s contrasting architecture from beautiful old buildings to colourful houses – one of Nuuk’s trademarks, with the brightly-coloured houses providing a stark contrast to the rocks or white winter snow.
 Stop by the newly renovated and roof-covered “brættet”, where the day’s catch of seal, birds and fish are sold.

 Days 3 – 10: Exploring Greenland's West Coast

-Over the coming days, you will discover the immense beauty of west Greenland.
+Over the coming days, you will discover the immense beauty of West Greenland.
 In true expeditionary style, the following places will be visited:

-Sisimiut: Greenland’s second largest town, Sisimiut is the only place in Greenland that has an open-air public swimming pool.
+Sisimiut: Greenland’s second-largest town, Sisimiut is the only place in Greenland that has an open-air public swimming pool.
 The town is also famous for its old blue church with the gate made from whale jaws.
 The museum in Sisimiut, exhibiting early life in Greenland, allows you to experience local history as well as some cultural-historical treats.
 There are also various hiking trails, some of which venture into the mountains that offer spectacular vantage points.

 The hike from Palasip Qaqqaa to the Priest Mountain is perhaps one of the more challenging hikes offered to a cruise expeditioner visiting Greenland, with a 550 metre (1,805 foot) summit.
 It takes 3.5 hours and is steep in parts, meaning that a reasonable level of fitness is required.
 Setting off from Sisimiut harbour, you'll be transported by bus to the starting point of the hike.
 The first part involves trekking alongside a small river with fresh drinking water, you'll then go on to see the local flora and the possibility of foxes, grouse and eagles.
 If you’re lucky you might even come across musk oxen.

-Throughout the hike, you will be rewarded with stunning views of Sisimiut and then at the top you can view the whole town, the surrounding fjords and the sea.
+Throughout the hike, you will be rewarded with stunning views of Sisimiut and then, at the top, you can view the whole town, the surrounding fjords and the sea.

 Important: the weather can change quickly so bring a light jacket.
 Hiking boots are necessary and mosquito repellent is strongly recommended.

 Ilulissat: Nature puts on one of its finest displays in Ilulissat with mountainous icebergs drifting from one of the most productive glaciers in the Northern Hemisphere and out into Disko Bay.
 A short distance south of town is the mind-blowing Ilulissat Icefjord, designated a UNESCO World Heritage Site in 2004 and home to one of the most actively calving glaciers in the world, Sermeq Kujalleq.
-Perhaps enjoy a zodiac cruise at the mouth of the fjord or kayak through the sea ice and icebergs.
+Enjoy a zodiac cruise at the mouth of the fjord or kayak through the sea ice and icebergs.
 Hiking trails offer magnificent vistas of the icebergs, with many great photographic opportunities.

 An additional helicopter flight can also be booked, allowing you to get as close as possible to the glacier.
 You'll take off from Ilulissat Airport and cross hills, lakes and ice fjords before landing on the mountain at Kangia, where you can revel in the incredible surroundings for some time.
 Then fly above the edge of the glacier and the icebergs in the fjord, viewing some of the largest icebergs of all as you make your way back to the town; a wonderful finale to the trip.